(Updated on July 28, 2022)

 Linear higher amp chargers are seldom used for vehicles as it’s very easy to overcharge the battery and damage components, but they may be useful to quickly charge something like an electric wheelchair.
 If a battery is left charging once it’s full, it can be damaged by overheating.

 Multi-stage chargers, also known as smart chargers, use bursts of power instead of a continuous stream to replenish batteries.
 These are safest and best for the battery health as they turn off automatically when the battery is full.
+A reliable automotive battery charger is a “must-have” for most car owners and the smart charger type is your best bet.

 10 amps is a common flow rate for multi-stage chargers and usually charges a half-discharged battery in 2-7 hours.